 Chez Sarrazin provides an excellent base to explore the many attractions of the Charente, Charente Maritime, Gironde and Dordogne Departements.

-It is a short distance from the village of Brossac with its old stone houses set around the 12th century church where there is a good range of facilities including: restaurants; tennis and bocce courts; a bakery; a grocery store; a pharmacy; bank; post office; and a butcher.
+It is a short distance from the village of Brossac with its old stone houses set around the 12th century church where there is a good range of facilities including: 3 restaurants; a mini supermarket; a bakery; a pharmacy; bank; post office; and a butcher.
 There are tennis and bocce courts available to hire as well.
 A tourist office is located in the post office.

 The pretty and busy town of Chalais, dominated by its 16th century chateau, is located 10 minutes drive away and has many shops and supermarkets as well as a colourful and lively market on Monday mornings.
 There are concerts and exhibitions in the castle and its gardens during the year.
 Similarly, the larger town of Barbezieux about 20 minutes to the north also has an imposing chateaux and is surrounded by ancient streets.